ramit21/liquibase/README.md

 Then use changelogsync command to mark these old changelogs, so that they do not get executed by liquibase when app comes up.

 A third approach is to use 'liquibase generateChangeLog' command which automatically gneerates changelogs for existing db structure.
+But there are chances that some db changelogs might get skipped using this approach.

+**Changeset hash**

+Developers cannot change existing changelogs.
+Each changelog once executed gets a changeset hash stored as MD5SUM in DATABASECHANGELOG table.
+If you change the changeset again, the hash changes.
+At time of running liquibase, any mismatch in the has is reported as error and the operation is not allowed.
+Although not encouraged, if you really need to update an existing changelog, then set the MD5SUM column as null in db.